robotgenis/PowerStackers5029-RobotLive/info/README.md

 # Phone Information

-To install the system to android studios
+To install the system to android studios follow these instuctions.

+1) Navigate to the "info" folder and copy the .jar file in this folder

+2) Go to your ftc_app and go to the file view

+3) At the top of the view click on the dropdown and click on "Project"

+4) Paste the .jar file into the "libs" folder

+5) Left click on the .jar file and

 ## Code Examples